 That much is certainly true regarding Amazon PPC and software designed to simplify and add sophistication to Amazon’s advertising platform.
-Since Amazon Advertising is still very much in its early stages, there should be no expectation to know where to begin.
+Amazon Advertising is still very much in its early stages.
+There should be no expectation to know where to begin.

-So we’re here to help guide you in the right direction and provide a basic knowledge of the Viral Launch advertising platform.
-Once you know where things are, what to look for, and what’s included, everything else begins to make much more sense.
+So we’re here to help guide you in the right direction.
+To provide a basic knowledge of the Viral Launch advertising platform.
+You will know where things are, what to look for, and what’s included.
+Everything else begins to make much more sense.

 Just like we must learn to walk before we run, you’ll need to understand the basics of Viral Launch’s PPC automation and management tool.
 Then, you’re free to start implementing advertising strategies that take your business to the next level!

 You’ll need to set up a Viral Launch account that includes access to Viral Launch’s advertising platform, Kinetic PPC.

 Sign up for our FREE Amazon PPC Playbook.
 With training from experts guiding you through all steps, you can perform PPC like a pro and dominating on Amazon!

 Once successfully added, you’ll see your storefronts and ASINs within your account.
 Additionally, we strongly recommend setting up your landed unit cost and target ACoS within Kinetic.
 While admittedly tedious, doing so pays off in the end to fully experience the benefits.
 We’ll explain more on that shortly.

 Once you’ve added proper authorizations, you’ll notice there’s not one but two ways you can view your ad.

 Campaign View shows information for every campaign across all your products.
 It looks a lot like Seller Central.

 Product View shows information per ASIN, so you can see how each individual product is performing.